 Over the years, Dr. LaBier has focused on ways to recognize and resolve the mixture of personal and organizational conflicts that undermine effective leadership, a healthy work culture, personal relationships and overall psychological health.
 He consults to senior executives and senior management teams on building effective leadership and positive management practices.
 His executive coaching for individual executives helps them create greater alignment between their personal values and development, on the one hand; and effective leadership behavior, on the other.
 Dr. LaBier believes that integrating these is the underpinning of a management culture that supports learning, development, collaboration and commitment – all necessary for dealing with the need for sustainable practices, and for moving towards a new business model that combines financial success with serving the common good.

 In his psychotherapy practice, Dr. LaBier helps individuals and couples resolve emotional conflicts that impact their personal life goals, relationships and careers.
 He helps them develop emotional resiliency and growth that is relevant to life within today’s turbulent, unpredictable environment; and helps them find pathways to greater integration and sense of “evolution” in their lives.

-Dr. LaBier’s work over the last 30 years grew from his efforts to identify the hidden links between success in our career culture and emotional conflict, which he first wrote about in his highly acclaimed book, Modern Madness.
+Dr. LaBier’s work over the decades grew from his efforts to identify the hidden links between success in our career culture and emotional conflict, which he first wrote about in his highly acclaimed book, Modern Madness.
 A pioneering examination of how work and career within large organizations affect the potential for emotional and values conflict, it was cited by Daniel Goleman in The New York Times as “In the vanguard…offering sobering insights into the costs of modern success.” it explained why personal and career-related conflicts are often caused, paradoxically, by successful adaptation to the roles, pressures, and culture within organizations and careers.